Kahibaro

 The velocity can be measured using an air-cushion glider that moves frictionlessly along a rail after being given a push.
 Using two light barriers, the elapsed time is measured for different distances.
 The quotient of the two quantities, defined as velocity, turns out to be constant.
 Note that the equation mentioned above only applies if the body moves at a constant speed during the time interval under consideration, i.e., if it is moving in a straight line and at a uniform speed.

-If its velocity changes at any time $t$, then the equation describes the average speed, which is usually denoted by $\bar{v}$.
+If its speed changes at any time $t$, then the equation describes the average speed, which is usually denoted by $\bar{v}$.
 In this case, it is referred to as accelerated motion.
 To determine the instantaneous velocity of an accelerating body, the time interval must be chosen as small as desired.
+Mathematically, this corresponds to the derivative with respect to time.

 $$v = \lim_{\Delta t \rightarrow 0} \frac{\Delta s}{\Delta t} = \frac{\mathrm{d}s}{\mathrm{d}t} = \dot{s}$$